top of page

 You can change your mind at any point in this process.
 The whole idea of MAID is to give terminally ill people ultimate control over their own lives and deaths.
 We should all have this right as human beings, but it is completely up to you whether you exercise this right or not.

 Hospice provides essential comfort and dignity for terminally ill individuals and their families.
-We strongly recommend that all those considering Medical Aid in Dying (MAID) enroll in hospice for symptom management, psychosocial, spiritual, and bereavement support.
+Quiĕtus strongly recommends that all clients pursuing Medical Aid in Dying enroll in hospice for symptom management, psychosocial, spiritual, and bereavement support.
 However, most hospices do not provide comprehensive support for MAID.
-Your team will work closely with your hospice program to make sure that all of your needs, for MAID and for day-to-day quality of life, are met.
+Quiĕtus's care coordination team will work closely with your hospice program to ensure that all of your needs — for both MAID and day-to-day quality of life — are addressed.

 Quietus affiliated providers cover the NYC metropolitan area, Westchester and Nassau counties, as well as the Hudson Valley.
 If you live in another region within New York State, please reach out to discuss your particular situation.